Vellutia/currency_converter/README.md

 - [Federick Jonathan](https://github.com/Vellutia)

-If you find this helpful in any way, please consider give me a ★.
+If you find this helpful in any way, please consider give it a ★.